 - In an ideal B2B company, sales, lead generation, and marketing all work together as a kind of seamless comprehensive strategy.
 Accordingly, your lead generation strategy should be well-integrated into both your existing marketing channels and your active sales team.

-The tools on this list are hand-picked from the thousands of B2B lead generation and lead management tools that currently exist.
+The tools on this list are hand-picked from the thousands of B2B lead generation tools that currently exist.
 These will help you in one or more of the above categories, and are broken down according to their primary function below.

-B2B Lead Generation Software Tools: Getting More Data on Leads
+B2B Lead Generation Tools: Getting More Data on Leads

 We’ll start by looking at B2B lead generation tools that help you get more data on leads, whether you’re generating leads from scratch or are qualifying leads from another source.